Performance Measurement Glossary: Key Terms

 Is the cost performance index (CPI) a lagging indicator?

-Yes, the cost performance index is fundamentally a lagging indicator because it measures cost efficiency based on work already completed and money already spent.
-CPI compares earned value (budgeted cost of completed work) to actual cost, indicating whether past spending produced proportional value.
-For example, a CPI of 0.85 shows that the team delivered only 0.85 units of value for every 1.0 unit of cost during the measured period, meaning the inefficiency is already in the past.
+Yes, CPI is fundamentally a lagging indicator because it measures cost efficiency based on work already completed and money already spent.
+A CPI of 0.85 shows the team delivered only 0.85 units of value per unit of cost – the inefficiency is already in the past.

-However, CPI occupies a nuanced position: individual CPI values are lagging indicators, but CPI trends can support leading analysis.
-When CPI is tracked continuously, a declining trend (for instance, from 1.0 to 0.85 over several sprints) suggests the project will likely finish over budget, prompting early corrective actions such as scope adjustments or resource changes.
-Organizations that use CPI effectively combine both perspectives: they use historical CPI to validate past performance and monitor CPI trends to anticipate and prevent future budget problems.
+However, CPI occupies a nuanced position: individual CPI values are lagging, but CPI trends can support leading analysis.
+A declining trend from 1.0 to 0.85 over several sprints suggests the project will likely finish over budget, prompting early corrective actions.
+Organizations that use CPI effectively combine both perspectives: validating past performance with historical values while monitoring trends to prevent future budget problems.

 How do lagging indicators differ from leading indicators?

-Both lagging and leading indicators are essential, but they answer different questions and support different types of management.
+Both types are essential, but answer different questions and support different management approaches:

 What are examples of lagging indicators in project and engineering management?